-- Name of school and name of chapter of Sigma Tau Delta (see Chapter Directory)
+- Name of school and name of your Sigma Tau Delta chapter (see Chapter Directory)

 - Year you were inducted into Sigma Tau Delta

-- Whether you are planning to attend the convention
+- Whether you are planning to attend the 2014 Convention

-- Prizes will be awarded at the 2013 Sigma Tau Delta International Convention in Portland, and winning entries will be published on WORDY by Nature starting the week of the annual convention.
+- Prizes will be awarded at the 2014 Sigma Tau Delta International Convention in Savannah, and winning entries will be published on WORDY by Nature starting the week of the annual convention.
 Winners need not be present to win.

 - Winners will be paid in the form of a check, so be sure to indicate to whom you want the check made out to if different from your signed name.